 In short, for credits delivered according the Area Mass Balance model, the same quantity of physical soya has been certified according to the requirements of the CRS/RTRS program in the same region.
 When credits are bought according to the Area Mass Balance model, the compound feed producer is assured that sustainable progress is realized on farms in the region where the soya is cultivated.

 For Cefetra’s Area Mass Balance model the countries of origin are divided into sub-regions.
 Brazil is divided in three regions (i.e. North, Central and South Brazil), Argentina and Paraguay are divided in northern & southern regions, which is the basis of the mass balance calculation.
 Cefetra sources its physical flow mainly from the central and southern region of Brazil, and so a lot of effort is put into the certification of soya from this region.
 Next to that, certification efforts are also directed to farms in north-Argentina and south-Paraguay as physical soya is also originated from these regions.
-Cefetra sources soya from Paraguay only since a few years, as a result it is only since then that Cefetra started to certify farms in this region.
-Because of this, and other fundamental differences compared to Brazil and Argentina, a smaller, yet growing volume of soya is certified in Paraguay.
+Cefetra has been sourcing soya from Paraguay only since a few years, and thus the certified volume of soya is modest yet growing.

-The Cefetra soya certification program focuses on improvement at farm level, while taking into account the various supply chains to Europe.
+The Cefetra soya certification program focuses on improvement at farm level, while gradually increasing the amount of certified responsible soya in the physical supply chain.